kl-i/kl-i.github.io/content/cv.md

 - From 8 to 11, I lived in Tokyo, Japan.
 - From 11 to 14, I lived in Paris, France.
 - From 14 to 18, I lived in Shanghai, China.
+- From 18 to 22, I lived in London, UK.
-- From 18 to now, I am living in London, UK.
+- From 22 to now, I am living in Oxford, UK.

 ### Languages